web-auth/doc/symfony-bundle/credential-record-repository.md

 Please make sure to reflect the changes to your data model.

-Hereafter an example for Postgres:
+Here is an example for Postgres:

 ```sql
 ALTER TABLE [/*TABLE NAME HERE*/] ALTER transports TYPE JSON USING transports::JSON